 - The Manufacturing and Processing of Lumber and Wood Products

 - Rural Recreational Uses - outdoor archery, pistol, rifle and skeet clubs and facilities, health resorts, waterski and wakeboard lakes and clubs, and hunting/fishing clubs

 - Accessory Storage

 As can be seen from this list, most of the permitted uses are less sensitive to the long-term retention of timber resources than the proposed ski related uses.
 Allowing the implementation of "ski lift facilities" and "ski runs" will allow Northstar to improve the overall skiing and snowboarding experience and proceed with the Master Plan, while assuring that the long-term sustainability and integrity of lands zoned for TPZ is maintained.

-Does the Northstar Mountain Master Plan and the associated proposed Zoning Text Amendment create a precedent for new or additional ski resorts in Placer County?
+Does the Northstar Mountain Master Plan and the associated proposed Zoning Text Amendment create a precedent for new ski resorts in Placer County?

 What are the impacts of the Northstar proposed Zoning Text Amendment within the Tahoe Basin?

 The Zoning Text Amendment excludes TPZ lands in the Tahoe Basin.
 Therefore, there are no basin impacts associated with the proposed ZTA.